cherj314/637assignment2/seng637-a2-team_number.md

 > - getCumulativePercentages_WithNegativeValues()
 Partition: Negative Values Equivalence class
 Strategy: Tests robustness/ input handeling
-Current Status: TODO
+Current Status: Passes
-NOTE: Expected behaviour is undefined in Javadoc for inputs containing negative values so the test just checks that an object is created without issue
+NOTE: Expected behaviour is undefined in Javadoc for inputs containing negative values so the test just checks that an object is created without issue, otherwise would likely fail as final value was not 1.0 as would be expected for positive values

 > - getCumulativePercentages_WithSingleValue()
 Partition: Single input size - boundary class
-Strategy: Tests input robustness for small input Current Status: TODO
+Strategy: Tests input robustness for small input Current Status: fails - expected 1.0 but was Infinity

 > - getCumulativePercentages_LargeDataset()
 Partition: Large datasets
 Strategy: Tests scalability and reliability
-Current Status: TODO
+Current Status: Passes